cannawen/dota-gsi-discord-bot/development.md

 # Development
+- `npm run start:dev` or `npm run test:dev` for hot reloading
+- `npm run lint` to identify & fix linting issues
+- When a change is pushed to `cannawen/node-gsi#master` on github and you want the newest version, use `npm update`

 ## Node and Typescript
-When `npm start` is run, it will first run `tsc` which will transpile typescript files in the `src` directory to javascript in the `dist` directory
+When `npm start` is run, it will first run `tsc` which will transpile typescript files in the `src` directory to javascript in the `build` directory

 ## Logging
-- Use loggers from `log.ts`.
+- Use winston loggers from `log.ts`.
 New "labels" are created for loggers on the fly
 - Loggers use environment variables to determine log levels (it default to `info` if env variable is not set)
 - See sample.env for usage example

--
-## What is happening
+## Architecture
 - In general, there are three main sections of the app
   - GSI that takes data form Valve's Game State integration and parses it to a form we can use (Time, Items)
-  - Assistants (Roshan, Trusty Shovel) that use that take the parsed data (Time, Items) and returns an effect (Audio File, TTS)
+  - Assistants (Roshan, Trusty Shovel) that use that take that data and returns an effect (Audio File, Text to speech)
   - An Effect that knows how to execute the desired effect (playing audio on discord)
 - These three sections communicate via `broker` using `Topic`s.
 - `Topic`s represent the kind of data one may produce and/or consume and their type.
 - The GSI server starts and produces a `Topic.GSI_DATA_LIVE` to the broker
 - Code in `gsi/` consume `Topic.GSI_DATA_LIVE` and produce their own topics as an output, such as `Topic.DOTA_2_TIME`
 - Code in `assistants/` consume topics such as `Topic.DOTA_2_TIME` and produce effects like `Topic.EFFECT_PLAY_FILE`
 - Code in `effects/` consume the effect and produce no outputs to the broker (but have side effects)

-Note: There is no special requirement for the code to be separated into these three sections; a component can declare they want to consume a `Topic.GSI_DATA` and produce a `Topic.EFFECT_PLAY_FILE` if they wish.
+Note: From the broker's perspective, there is no inherent requirement for the code to be separated into these three sections; a component can declare they want to consume a `Topic.GSI_DATA` and produce a `Topic.EFFECT_PLAY_FILE` if they wish.
 It is currently just separated into different folders for logical reasons

 ## mitmproxy
 Goal: to develop the app without having dota open